Frequently Asked Questions

 14. How do I manage my diabetes every day?

 People with type 1 diabetes control their blood sugar with insulin -- either with shots or an insulin pen.
-Many people with type 2 diabetes can control blood glucose levels with sugar with diet and exercise alone.
+Many people with type 2 diabetes can control blood glucose levels with diet and exercise alone.
 Others require oral medications or insulin, and some people may need to take both, along with lifestyle modification.

 To manage your diabetes, here are things to do every day.